LinhGo Labs

 cd WeatherCliTool

-This creates a new folder and scaffolds a basic console app.
+This creates a new folder called WeatherCliTool with a basic “Hello World” app.
+Nothing fancy yet, but it’s a start.

 <Project Sdk="Microsoft.NET.Sdk">